 His mom seemed surprised.
 “Don’t you want some juice?”

 “I don’t think so.
 I’ve been drinking a lot of orange juice, and today Mike, that’s Mike Nakamura, the sophomore I told you about, anyway today before class he told me that there are eight teaspoons of sugar in a twelve-ounce glass of orange juice.
 Did you know that?
 I think I drink two glasses that size in the morning and sometimes another glass when I have a snack.
 That’s twenty-four teaspoons of sugar.
-I checked and six teaspoons is the max that I should have per day.
+I checked and six teaspoons is the max that I should have in total per day.
 If I keep getting twenty-four teaspoons every day I might get fat or I could come down with diabetes.”

 “Don’t forget you need vitamin C, and orange juice is a good source of vitamin C.”